ManuGupta9780/mangalprani/README.md

 NOTE:  This project is not suitable for mobiles or older versions of browsers.
 Google Chrome or Safari work best.

+To view the project, click this link: https://shortestpathfindingrover.herokuapp.com/#instruct

 INTRODUCTION :

 •	What is Pathfinding Visulaizer?  - It is called a Pathfinding Visualizer, aptly because it does what it says, it finds a path from a source to a destination.
 This project is based on graph theory.